RetroDECK/ES-DE/USERGUIDE.md

 Handles collections, which are built using the games already present for your game systems. _(Details on how this works are discussed later in this guide.)_

+**Finish editing _'COLLECTION NAME'_ collection**

+Self explanatory.
+This menu entry is only visible when editing a collection.

 **Automatic game collections**

 This opens a screen that lets you enable or disable the automatic game collections _All games_, _Favorites_ and _Last played_.